jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-31.md

 repay NEA and the other government agencies, in accordance with a prescribed amortization schedule agreed between the parties.
-The outstanding financial obligations from other government agencies referred to in Section 60 of the Act shall include loans contracted from the
+The outstanding financial obligations from other government agencies referred to in Section 60  shall include loans contracted from the
 following:

 (a)